tomtom304/Dice-Game/README.md

 Create any sort of AI (it can be connected directly to my code) and enter it into one or more of the following categories:

+- Consistently the best score in...
+ - [ ] 1,000 turns
+ - [ ] 1,000,000 turns
+ - [ ] 1,000,000,000 turns
+- [ ] Consistently better than humans in 100 moves in a best-out-of-three

+If two AIs can complete one of the tasks then that is written in the fewest lines of code (including any other data files needed) wins.

 ## Participation

-This is availiable to anyone, simply **fork** this repositiory and create your AI.
+This is available to anyone, simply **fork** this repositiory and create your AI.
-Post your scores for each section of the above checklist on the [`Scoreboard` Issue](https://github.com/fabcooldog/Dice-Game/issues/2)
+Post your scores for each category on the [`Scoreboard` Issue](https://github.com/fabcooldog/Dice-Game/issues/2)